MavScript/MavScript/README.md

 # Prospects

-In the future we aim to implement comments and functions into the language, as well as better design in the tokenizer, parser, and how the syntax tree is built.
+In the future we aim to implement comments and functions into the language, as well as better design in the Helpers, parser, and how the syntax tree is built.